auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Questions: _What if I do...?
 How?_ What would Y be if I do X?
 How can I make Y happen?

 Doing is interacting with the environment.
-Cognition is embodied.
 Tool using creatures that plan are on this level.
 Consider a toddler with a pair of sunglasses.
 When wearing the sunglasses visual input is distorted, light is dimmer.
 With no understanding of why, the toddler might infer the world got darker.
 What toddler's often do is hold the sunglasses over their eyes, lower them, and put them back on, repeating this process several times noticing the change in observations.
-Of course with this interaction the cause for the change is controlled.
-The visual change occurs with the sunglasses covering the eyes.
+Of course with this interaction the cause for the change is controlled, occurring when the sunglasses cover the eyes.
 Through this interaction the toddler comes to learn it is not the world that changes but looking through sunglasses which distorts it.

 **3. Imagining (Counterfactuals)**